-The measurement of microwave power flux density requires the use of a specialist professional instrument, accurately calibrated using equipment traceable to the UK National Standard.
+Microwave power flux density measurement requires a specialist professional instrument, accurately calibrated using equipment traceable to the UK National Standard.

-There are a number of such instruments readily available to perform this safety critical task, a number of which have been approved for use by leading oven manufacturers.
+There are a number of such instruments readily available for this safety critical task, a number of which have been approved for use by leading oven manufacturers.

-The oven manufacturers adopted a pro-active approach in which the supply of technical support, service information and spare parts was restricted to those engineers in possession of a suitable instrument and an “in-date” calibration certificate.
-This approach was successful in ensuring the use of suitable, calibrated instruments.
+The manufacturers adopted a pro-active approach in the early 90’s as oven sales increased.
+They restricted the supply of service information, spare parts and technical support to companies / technicians having suitable instruments and an “in-date” calibration certificates, ensuring the use of suitable, calibrated instruments.

-The need for an accurate, calibrated instrument is recognised by the NPL and set out on page 2 of their publication “A guide to power flux density and field strength measurement” published in 2004.
+The UK National Physical Laboratory (NPL) confirms the need for accuracy and calibration on page 2 of their publication “A guide to power flux density and field strength measurement” published in 2004.
 ISBN 0 904457 39 7

 “Neither an exacting specification nor an accurate instrument is a substitute for a regular calibration routine, as without calibration at suitable intervals the instrument is unlikely to remain accurate or perform to its intended specification.
 Furthermore, where measurements are intended for RF hazard purposes, the integrity of the measurement is paramount to ensure the safety of public and personnel.”